gphanikumar/MM2090/lessons/Session0.md

-Lesson -- 0 : Getting access to a machine
+# Getting access to a machine

-April-June-2021 semester

 You need to have regular access to a computer preferably with Ubuntu 20.04 LTS (focal) operating system installed on it.
 Here are different possibilities.

 1. If you have a laptop with Ubuntu or anyother flavor of Linux on it, you are ready to go.
 2. If you have a Macbook, you don't have to make any change.
 Most of the linux commands have their equivalents in MacOS too.
 Obtain a mapping of the commands with help of internet and the teaching assistants and keep that handy.
 Make yourself comfortable with the